Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts

-Such phenomena are related in principle to the gust impingement and imposed motion that concern this study, but since we only consider linear combinations of the transfer functions derived from Equations \ref{eqn:L_theo} and \ref{eqn:L_gust}, and their individual gains are less than one for all nonzero frequencies, the combined model in Equation \ref{eqn:theory} cannot predict phenomena associated with coupling, resonance, or amplification of disturbances.
-Hence, the full problem of coupled fluid-structure interactions is beyond the scope of this work.
-We constrain our scope to two independent sources of unsteady lift (i.e.\ airfoil oscillation and the impinging gust) and remain agnostic regarding the origins of and interactions between these two modalities.
+Such phenomena are related in principle to the unsteady dynamics considered in this study, but since we only consider linear combinations of the transfer functions derived from Equations \ref{eqn:L_theo} and \ref{eqn:L_gust}, and their individual gains are less than one for all nonzero frequencies, the combined model cannot predict phenomena associated with coupling, resonance, or amplification of disturbances, which we consider to be outside the scope of this work.
+We constrain our investigations to two independent sources of unsteady lift (i.e.\ airfoil oscillation and the impinging gust) and remain agnostic to the origins of and interactions between these two modes.